agile0/Samsung-Data-Project/README.md

 - features.txt: Variable names

 ## Script files
-Using the script presented below and the list of actions described in the codebook we obtain the outcome text file

-- run_analysis.R

-Both data sets were merged in a single dataframe including its corresponding labels and subjects (individuals performing the activity).
-Measurements on the mean and standard deviations variables were selected from each measurement.
-Train and test labels were named according to the activity labels document.
+- run_analysis.R -> Collect, work and clean up the raw data.
+It creates the outcome text file.
+- hdactivity_codebook.R -> generate the codebook with a complete summary of the data extracted from run_analysis.

  ## Outcome text file
 - hdactivity.txt: Output data set composed by train and test sets.
 Measurements on the mean and standard deviation variables grouped by individual and activity.

-Finally to create the codebook and describe every variable we used the package 'memsc'.
-Execute the hdactivity_codebook.R script will generate a textfile with a complete summary of our data.